Lake Rotomahana

 Lake Rotomahana is an 890 ha lake in northern New Zealand, located 20 kilometres to the south-east of Rotorua.
 It is immediately south-west of the dormant volcano Mount Tarawera, and its geography was substantially altered by a major 1886 eruption of Mount Tarawera.
-Along with the mountain, it lies within the Okataina caldera.
+Along with the mountain, it lies within the Ōkataina Caldera.
+It is the most recently formed larger natural lake in New Zealand, and the deepest in the Rotorua district.

+History

-The New Zealand Ministry for Culture and Heritage gives a translation of "warm lake" for Rotomahana, following Hochstetter.
+The New Zealand Ministry for Culture and Heritage gives a translation of "warm lake" for Rotomahana, following Hochstetter. and the surrounds of the lake had become world famous following its first European written description in 1843.